 Achieving tangible benefits for end users has also been the principal intention behind the successful revision of the long-standing Guidelines for Vessel Traffic Services, adopted by the International Maritime Organization in 1997 (IMO Assembly Resolution A.857(20)).
 There will be ample opportunity at the Symposium to learn more about this exciting development.

 New set of guidelines

-Following intensive work, over several years, by the IALA VTS Committee, with input from a wide range of maritime stakeholders, a draft revised text providing a modern, clear and concise framework for VTS was reviewed and agreed by the IMO in January of this year.
-The Organization’s Maritime Safety Committee is expected to give its formal approval to the new set of guidelines at its May 2020 session, which immediately precedes the Symposium.
-Publication of a new resolution is scheduled in tandem with the next IMO Assembly session in 2021.
+Following intensive work, over several years, by the IALA VTS Committee, with input from a wide range of maritime stakeholders, a draft revised text providing a modern, clear and concise framework for VTS was reviewed and agreed by the IMO in January last year.
+Followed by the formal approval to the new set of guidelines by the Organization’s Maritime Safety Committee.
+Publication of a new resolution is scheduled in tandem with the IMO Assembly session in 2021.

 Internationally recognized framework for VTS

 The revision was needed because VTS systems continue to grow in both number and functionality, taking advantage of recent technological developments such as the Automatic Identification System (AIS), modern computing power, internet connectivity, high-speed communication networks, and refined decision-support tools and associated data sets.
 It is vital, therefore, that the internationally recognized framework for VTS is kept up to date and continues to meet its stated objectives and responsibilities, not least because seafarers rely increasingly on VTS for safety of navigation.

 Harmonizing VTS worldwide